Two identity threats are reshaping freelance careers

 I'm Mark Crosling, founder of Haven AI.

 I spent years navigating the gap between knowing what I should do and actually doing it.
-I realized that the cost of freelancing wasn't just the lack of benefits—it was the decision fatigue.
-The exhaustion of being the CEO, the intern, and the HR department simultaneously.
+Then AI arrived—and I watched that gap become a chasm for millions of freelancers.

 Mark Crosling